 It’s also important to ensure you have the right motorhome insurance.
 We offer comprehensive, third party, fire and theft and third party only motorhome insurance - as well as the right travel insurance for your adventures!

 Before driving abroad, do your research on the country you’re planning to visit.
 Each will have its own laws and motoring regulations, and ignorance isn’t a defence!
 Did you know, for example, that in France you must carry a portable breathalyser in your vehicle?

-If travelling in Europe, you will need a GB Euro number plate or GB stickers on your motorhome.
+If travelling in Europe, you'll need a number plate with UK identifier or UK stickers on your motorhome.
 As you’re likely to be driving on the opposite side of the road, you will need to either deflect your headlights manually or buy a European conversion kit.

-You will need to take proof of your motorhome insurance, your driving licence and other important documents such as your V5C certificate.
-Take a look at our European driving checklist, and our our top three driving abroad safety tips.
+You'll need to take proof of your motorhome insurance, your driving licence and other important documents such as your V5C certificate.
+Take a look at our European driving checklist for our top driving abroad safety tips.

 To import a motorhome into the UK permanently you’ll need to register it as you would with any vehicle.
 There are restrictions, with a maximum length of 12m and a width of 2.55m, not including mirrors, bumpers, lamps and reflectors.
 There’s no height limit but, if your motorhome is more than three metres high, a notice showing the height must be positioned in the driver’s view.

 If your motorhome was manufactured in another country, you will again have to modify the headlamps for use on UK roads, as well as make sure the speedometer displays speed in mph.
 Whether the vehicle was manufactured in the UK or abroad, it still needs to comply with UK safety regulations.
 Under the NCC’s certificate scheme, all motorhomes with a NCC-approved plate have been inspected to meet all UK and EU rules.